 Takeaway #1: Salesforce Knows How to Create an Immersive Experience

 I’ve been to many conferences in my career whether it be tech, HR, sales, or education.
 I can say I have never experienced anything like Dreamforce.
-Split across multiple blocks and buildings, and you could walk for 15 minutes and never leave the Dreamforce Campus.
-Even more than that, whatever it was you were there for and in whatever role you are, there wasn’t just something for you; there was an entire experience dedicated to you.
+Split across multiple blocks and buildings, you could walk for 15 minutes and never leave the Dreamforce Campus.
+Even more than that, whatever it was you were there for and in whatever role you were, there wasn’t just something for you; there was an entire experience dedicated to you.
 As a CMT and Retail focused partner, I was able to immerse myself into multiple curated pathways across the industry, ISV, and solution and somehow Salesforce was able to cross-pollinate all of those areas with sub-topics like analytics, customer 360, or operations.

 Takeaway #2: There’s Truly No Community Like Ohana